dart-lang/site-www/src/_guides/language/effective-dart/design.md

 If the local variable doesn't have an initializer, then its type can't be inferred.
 In that case, it *is* a good idea to annotate.
-Otherwise, you get `dynamic` and lose the benefits of types.
+Otherwise, you get `dynamic` and lose the benefits of static type checking.

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/design_good.dart (uninitialized-local)"?>